Betty White: Career

-1949–1953: Radio work, early television and Bandy Productions
+1951–1969: Early career and breakthrough

 After the war, White made the rounds to movie studios looking for work, but was turned down because she was "not photogenic".
 She started to look for radio jobs, where being photogenic did not matter.
 Her first radio jobs included reading commercials and playing bit parts, and sometimes even doing crowd noises.
 She made about five dollars a show.
 She would do just about anything, like singing on a show for no pay.
 She appeared on shows such as Blondie, The Great Gildersleeve, and This Is Your FBI.
 She was then offered her own radio show, called The Betty White Show.

 In 1949, she began appearing as co-host with Al Jarvis on his daily live television variety show Hollywood on Television, originally called Make Believe Ballroom, on KFWB and then on KLAC-TV (now KCOP-TV) in Los Angeles.

 White began hosting the show by herself in 1952 after Jarvis's departure, spanning five and a half hours of live ad lib television six days per week, over a continuous four-year span.
 In all of her various variety series over the years, White would sing at least a couple of songs during each broadcast.
 In 1951, she was nominated for her first Emmy Award as "Best Actress" on television, competing with Judith Anderson, Helen Hayes, and Imogene Coca; the award went to Gertrude Berg.
 At this point, the award was for body of work, with no shows named in nominations.

-In 1952, the same year that she began hosting Hollywood on Television, White co-founded Bandy Productions with writer George Tibbles and Don Fedderson, a producer.
-The trio worked to create new shows using existing characters from sketches shown on Hollywood on Television.
-White, Fedderson, and Tibbles created the television comedy Life with Elizabeth, with White portraying the title character.
-The show was originally a live production on KLAC-TV in 1951, and won White a Los Angeles Emmy Award in 1952.

-Life with Elizabeth was nationally syndicated from 1953 to 1955, allowing White to become one of the few women in television with full creative control in front of and behind the camera.
-The show was unusual for a sitcom in the 1950s because it was co-produced and owned by a twenty-eight-year-old woman who still lived with her parents.
-White said they did not worry about relevance in those days, and that usually the incidents were based on real-life situations that happened to her, the actor who played Alvin, and the writer.

-White also performed in television advertisements seen on live television in Los Angeles, including a rendition of the "Dr. Ross Dog Food" advertisement at KTLA during the 1950s.
-She guest-starred on The Millionaire in the 1956 episode "The Virginia Lennart Story", as the owner of a small-town diner who received an anonymous gift of $1 million.